Clash with the Greek World

 (edited) Section of a modern marble map on the rear wall of Basilica di Massenzio

-The consuls who replaced him at the end of his six months in office thought they had enough forces to engage Hannibal, who in the meantime had made an alliance with the
+The consuls who replaced Fabius Maximus at the end of his six months in office thought they had enough forces to engage Hannibal, who in the meantime had made an alliance with the Samnites and had reached southern Italy.
+At Cannae the Romans were again defeated: this battle was among the bloodiest ones of ancient history, with more than 50,000 Roman casualties.

-(left) Small cylindrical Christian monument inside S. Bartolomeo all'Isola, thought to be a sacred well of the Temple to Aesculapius; (right) relief at the eastern tip of Isola Tiberina, showing a snake, the symbol of
+thought to be a sacred well of the Temple to Aesculapius; (right) relief at the eastern tip of Isola Tiberina,

 the god